xaviedoanhduy/stock-logistics-workflow/stock_move_line_lock_qty_done/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module limits the capability to modify the done quantity for stock moves once they have been validated.
+This module can limit the ability to modify the done quantity of stock moves once they are validated, configurable per company through the settings.

 **Table of contents**